Leicester City F.C.: The club's most successful era (2016–2021)

 Craig Shakespeare, having impressed during his caretaker spell, was appointed full-time on a three-year contract.
-However, following a poor start to the season he was sacked in October 2017 after four months officially in charge, with Leicester in 18th place in the table.
-He was replaced by Claude Puel on 25 October 2017.
+However, following a poor start to the season, he was dismissed as manager in October 2017 after four months officially in charge, with Leicester in 18th place in the table.
+He was subsequently replaced by Claude Puel on 25 October 2017.
 By Christmas, Leicester were in 8th place in the Premier League and finished 9th at the end of the season.
+On 21 February 2018, it was widely reported that the club had reached a settlement with the English Football League, to pay £3.1 million for a Financial Fair Play (FFP) dispute relating to the 2013–14 season.
+The EFL stated that Leicester "did not make any deliberate attempt to infringe the rules or to deceive, and that the dispute arose out of genuine differences of interpretation of the rules between the parties."

 On 27 October 2018, following a home match against West Ham United, a Leonardo AW169 helicopter carrying chairman Vichai Srivaddhanaprabha and four others malfunctioned and crashed outside the club's stadium.
-This happened shortly after take off from the pitch, and all five people on board the helicopter died.
+This happened shortly after takeoff from the pitch, and all five people on board the helicopter died.
 One year later, The Vichai Srivaddhanaprabha Memorial Garden opened on 27 October 2019, before The Khun Vichai Srivaddhanaprabha Statue was unveiled on 4 April 2022, which would have been Srivaddhanaprabha's 64th birthday.